Pay Traffic Ticket in ArizonaPage OverviewSUMMARY: How to Pay an Arizona Traffic Ticket

-When you plead guilty or no contest, it means you’re admitting you are guilty of the offense, or have no proof or case for your innocence.
+In Arizona, when you plead "guilty" or "no contest," it means you're admitting you are guilty of the offense, or have no proof or case for your innocence.

-- Pay their ticket fines online or over the telephone and avoid a trip to the courthouse.
+- Pay your AZ traffic ticket fine online or by phone, and avoid a trip to the courthouse.

 - Take advantage of plea bargains and suffer lesser penalties.
 Generally, this is up to the judge and requires a court appearance.

-- Enroll in the Defensive Driving Program to satisfy the ticket and avoid accumulating points.
-(Arizona’s vehicle code and point system provide more information about how points can affect your driving privileges.)
+- Enroll in a defensive driving program to satisfy the traffic ticket and avoid accumulating driving record points.
+(Our vehicle code and point system pages provide more information about how points can affect your driving privileges.)

-- Avoid an auto insurance rates increase after completing one of the driving courses.
+- Avoid an auto insurance rates increase after completing traffic school.

-Check your ticket for the date by which you must respond to the charge; missing this date can lead to license suspension.
-If you’ve misplaced your ticket, check our section on replacing lost AZ traffic tickets or contact your county court.
-If your ticket is on a city level, contact the city court or your local MVD office for the required information.
+Check your AZ traffic ticket for the date by which you must respond to the charge; missing this date can lead to a driver's license suspension.
+If you've misplaced your traffic ticket, check our section on replacing lost AZ traffic tickets or contact your Arizona county court.
+If your traffic citation is on a city level, contact the city court for more information.

-Also understand that if enrolling in the Defensive Driving Program is an option for you, you must complete the course at least seven days before the hearing date printed on your ticket.
+Also, understand that if enrolling in a defensive driving program is an option for you, you must complete the course at least 7 days before the hearing date printed on your traffic ticket.

-Aside from that, AZ CDL holders handle traffic tickets in much the same way.
-They’ll plead guilty and deal with the penalties, or plead not guilty and go to court.
+Aside from that, you'll handle traffic tickets in much the same way as those with regular driver's licenses.
+You'll plead "guilty" and deal with the penalties, or plead "not guilty" and fight your traffic ticket in court.

-However, they don’t have the option to enroll in the Defensive Driving Program; depending on the violation, CDL holders face penalties more severe than accumulating points and paying higher auto insurance rates, anyway.
+The only difference is that you won't have the option to enroll in a defensive driving program to dismiss your traffic ticket.
+You may also face penalties more severe than accumulating points and paying higher auto insurance rates.

-Although for some drivers it’s the easiest route, pleading guilty or no contest and paying your AZ traffic ticket fine isn’t your only option.
-You can plead not guilty and contest the ticket in court.
+In some cases, pleading "guilty" or "no contest" and paying your AZ traffic ticket fine isn't your only option.
+You can also plead "not guilty" and fight the ticket in court.

 Learn more at Fighting Your Traffic Ticket.

-Most commonly, drivers with delinquent court financial obligations (i.e. traffic ticket fines) can pay their fines online using the Arizona Courts Online Payment system.
+Most commonly, if you have delinquent court financial obligations (i.e., traffic ticket fines), you can pay your fines online using the Arizona Courts Online Payment system.

 Check your ticket for information about where you received the ticket and the court in charge of your case.
 You must pay the fine to this court.

-If you’ve misplaced your ticket, or it doesn’t include information about where to pay the fine, contact the MVD.
-A representative can look up your ticket information with some basic information like your name, address, and driver’s license number.
+If you've misplaced your AZ ticket, or it doesn't include information about where to pay the fine, contact the court in the county where you received the ticket.
+A representative can look up your ticket information with some basic information like your name, address, and AZ driver's license number.

-NOTE: If your ticket is on a city level, you might not be able to use the state’s courts locator tool; however, your ticket should include the appropriate court and contact information.
+NOTE: If your AZ traffic ticket is on a city level, you might not be able to use the state's courts locator tool; however, your ticket should include the appropriate court and contact information.

-When you visit your court’s website (or call your city court), you’ll find one of two things:
+When you visit your court's website (or call your city court) for an AZ traffic ticket, you'll find one of two things:

 - Direct instructions on how to pay your traffic ticket fine.